 Enneagram 2 at Work

-In professional settings, Type Twos excels at being supportive and attentive colleagues.
+At work, Type Twos excels at being supportive and attentive colleagues.
 They have a natural ability to understand and meet the needs of others, making them great team players.
-However, when working with another Type 2, there needs to be a clear division of responsibilities to avoid overwhelming each other.
+However, when working with another Type 2, there needs to be a clear division of responsibilities to avoid overwhelming each other in professional settings.

 Enneagram 2 in Love

 Romantic relationships with Enneagram Type 2s can be inviting and volatile.
 They're warm and affectionate partners who constantly strive to show their love through acts of service and attention.
-Givers are generous with their time, effort, energy, and affection, making them highly desirable companions in friendships and romantic relationships.
-They excel in solidifying their position within a relationship and serving an important role in their partner's life.
+Givers are generous with their time, effort, energy, and affection, making them highly desirable life companions in romantic relationships.

 Enneagram 2s can sense and understand their partner's emotions.
 This allows them to provide empathetic support and be there for their friends and loved ones during difficult times.

-However, Enneagram Twos believe they'll be abandoned if people don't need them.
+Enneagram Twos believe they'll be abandoned if people don't need them.
 They're also highly sensitive to criticism and view every criticism as an attack.
-They also frequently repress their emotions, anger, sadness, or hurt feelings to maintain harmony within the relationship.

 Recommended: How Your Enneagram Type Affects Your Relationship